Aims and Scope:

 Review papers provide an extensive overview of recent developments in specific areas that fall within the scope of the journal.
 These kinds of papers are expected to have an extensive literature review followed by an in-depth analysis of the subject matter, and identify challenges for future research.

-Commentaries are short articles commenting on published work in International Journal of Lignocellulosic Product and on topics of interest to the wide readership.
-They can be submitted after discussion with the Editor-in-Chief.
+Short communications are short articles commenting on published work in IJLP and on topics of interest to the wide readership.

 Language and language services

-It is important that the file be saved in the native format of the wordprocessor used.
+Word processing software: It is important that the file be saved in the native format of the wordprocessor used (Microsoft Office Word 2007 or later).
 The text should be in single-column format.
 Keep the layout of the text as simple as possible.
-Most formatting codes will be removed and replaced on processing the article.
-In particular, do not use the wordprocessor's options to justify text or to hyphenate words.
-However, do use bold face, italics, subscripts, superscripts etc. When preparing tables, if you are using a table grid, use only one grid for each individual table and not a grid for each row.
-If no grid is used, use tabs, not spaces, to align columns.
 Note that source files of figures, tables and text graphics will be required whether or not you embed your figures in the text.
 To avoid unnecessary errors you are strongly advised to use the 'spell-check' and 'grammar-check' functions of your wordprocessor.

-Results and Discussion Discussion should explore the significance of the results of the work, not repeat them.
+Results should be clear and to the point.
+Discussion should explore the significance of the results of the work, not repeat them.
 Avoid extensive citations and discussion of published literature, but justification of the significance of the results in light of other studies is encouraged.

-Conclusions The main conclusions of the study may be presented in a short Conclusions section.
+The main conclusions of the study should be presented in Conclusions section.
+Conclusions should be numbered.

 Essential title page information